RodolfoVelasco1/Movie-Tracker/README.md

 ## 🔧 Configuration

 ### CORS
-The backend is configured to accept requests from `http://localhost:5173` with credentials support for JWT authentication.
+CORS is centrally configured within `SecurityConfig.java` to accept requests from the frontend origin (`http://localhost:5173`) and allow credentials, ensuring secure communication with the React app.

 ### Security
 - **JWT Secret**: Configure in `application.properties` (use a strong secret in production)